lucidopus/ai-copilot/README.md

 }'
 ```

-For access to the Copilot API, please send a request for an API key to [send a request for an API key](mailto:harshilpatel30402@gmail.com?subject=[Github]).
+For access to the AI Copilot API, please send a request for an API key to [harshilpatel30402@gmail.com](mailto:harshilpatel30402@gmail.com).